patchlevel/event-sourcing/docs/pages/snapshots.md

 But if the number gets bigger at some point, then loading and rebuilding can become slow.
 The `snapshot` system can be used to control this.

-!!! note
+!!! tip

+    Use snapshots only if you have a performance problems, because it introduces additional complexity.

-    In oure benchmarks we can load 10 000 events for one aggregate in 50ms.
+    In our benchmarks we can load 10 000 events for one aggregate in 50ms.
     Of course, this can vary from system to system.

 Normally, the events are all applied again on the aggregate in order to rebuild the current state.